BenjiTrapp/benjitrapp.github.io/_defenses/2023-10-24-zero-trust-journey.md

 ## Tenets of Zero Trust

 NIST SP 800-207 outlines several key principles, or tenets, that should guide your Zero Trust implementation:

+### Micro-segmentation

+Broad perimeters need to be broken down into smaller networks, each having its own network access.
+This micro-segmentation approach reduces the threat surface area significantly.gs

+A set of microservices can be easily segmented out this way for limiting access on the network.

 ### Secure Communication Regardless of Location